shah-a/few2.5-04-visualizing-titanic-data/README.md

 - Did more men or women survive?
 - Did passenger class affect survival?

+The bigger goal is to get the data you display to reveal more about the Titanic.

 Stretch challenges!
 Try these challenges if you've completed the challenges above.

 - What was the most common fare paid?
 - What were the ages of the passengers?
 - How many passengers embarked at each of the three stops?
+- What were the ages of passengers embarking at stop?
+- What were the fares paid by passengers at each stop?

 Use these CSS properties to express the ideas above: